-You treated yourself to a mouthwatering three bean chili and a deliciously creamy milkshake.
+You enjoyed a meal out with friends.
 Now comes the dreaded gas and bloating to ruin your after-meal bliss.
 Has this ever happened to you?
 If it has, I can imagine that it has left you feeling extremely embarrassed.
 Occasional after-meal gas and bloating are signs of a digestive issue, and digestive problems can be caused by a variety of reasons.
 In this article we will explore common foods associated with causing digestive gas problems and highlight digestive enzymes that can help you beat that embarrassing gas issue.

 What Causes Gas